Dionysia-Theodora Avgerinopoulou

-Dionysia-Theodora Avgerinopoulou (Greek: Διονυσία-Θεοδώρα Αυγερινοπούλου, born 10 September 1975) is a politician regarding environmental matters, a specialized attorney in International, Environmental and Sustainable Development Law, and the recipient of the Green Star Award awarded by UNEP, OCHA, and Green Cross International for her leadership in prevention, preparedness and response to environmental emergencies.
+Dionysia-Theodora Avgerinopoulou (Greek: Διονυσία-Θεοδώρα Αυγερινοπούλου; born 10 September 1975) is a Greek politician and lawyer specialising in international, environmental, and sustainable development law.
+She is the recipient of the Green Star Award awarded by UNEP, OCHA, and Green Cross International for her leadership in prevention, preparedness and response to environmental emergencies.

-Avgerinopoulou served as a Member of the Hellenic Parliament from 2009 to 2014.
-She has served as the Deputy Secretary of Volunteer and NGOs for the New Democracy (Greece) Party and Deputy Head of Environmental Policy Sector.
-During her tenure, she was elected three times as the Chairperson of the Special Permanent Parliamentary Committee on Environmental Protection and the Subcommittee of the Water Resources.
-She also held the position of the Chair of the Standing Permanent Parliamentary Committee on National Defense and Foreign Affairs.
+Avgerinopoulou served as a Member of the Hellenic Parliament from 2009 to 2015 and from 2019 to present.
+She has served as the Deputy Secretary of Volunteer and NGOs for the New Democracy (Greece) Party and as the Deputy Head of the Environmental Policy Sector.
+During her tenure, she was elected ten times as the Chairperson of the Special Permanent Parliamentary Committee on Environmental Protection and the Subcommittee of the Water Resources.
+She is leading parliamentary work on environmental legislation, water management, climate policy, and disaster resilience.
+She has also served on several standing parliamentary committees, including those on foreign affairs, justice, economic affairs, and education.
+She also held the position of Chair of the Standing Permanent Parliamentary Committee on National Defense and Foreign Affairs.

 Early life

-She was born in Patras, Achaea, Greece, and grew up in Zacharo, a town close to Ancient Olympia in Southwestern Greece, in Elis.
+She was born in Patras, Achaea, Greece, and grew up in Zacharo, a town close to Ancient Olympia in south-western Greece, in Elis.

-She holds a "Ptyhio" (LL.B. equivalent) from the Law Faculty of the National and Kapodistrian University of Athens and a Master of Laws (LL.M.) in International Legal Studies, with distinction from the Georgetown University Law Center in Washington, D.C. and a J.S.D.
+She holds a (LL.B. equivalent) from the Law Faculty of the National and Kapodistrian University of Athens and a Master of Laws (LL.M.) in International Legal Studies, with distinction from the Georgetown University Law Center in Washington, D.C. and a J.S.D.
 (Ph.D. in law) in International Environmental Law from Columbia University Law School in New York, N.Y.